RAHenriksen/NGSNGS/README.md

 	 e.g -id 0	 	First individual in the provided vcf file.
 -DumpVCF:			 The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided
 				 vcf file, for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.
+-cap | --capture	Simulates sequence reads solely from regions with variants provided by -vcf input, each variant is treated as an indepdent region

 Stochastic Variations: